-MA, the Lemelson-MIT Program was established in 1994 by the late
+Massachusetts, the Lemelson-MIT Program was established in 1994

-independent inventor Jerome H. Lemelson and his wife, Dorothy.
-The
+by the late independent inventor Jerome H. Lemelson and his wife,

-this by celebrating inventor/innovator role models through outreach
+Dorothy.
+The Program celebrates inventor/innovator role models through

-activities and annual awards, including the world's largest for
+outreach activities and annual awards including the world's largest

-Program is funded by The Lemelson Foundation, which supports other
+by the Lemelson Foundation, which supports other invention initiatives

-invention initiatives at the Smithsonian's National Museum of American
+at the Smithsonian's National Museum of American History, Hampshire

-History, Hampshire College, the National Collegiate Inventors and
+College, the National Collegiate Inventors and Innovators Alliance

 top of page